Loss of Use Coverage D: What is covered?

 A: While the home loss of use coverage pays for expenses that occur as a result of damage caused to your house, your loss of use coverage auto insurance pays for the cost that accumulates while you cannot use your vehicle covered by loss of use auto insurance.
 Your insurer pays the rental value for a rented car you used while yours was being repaired.
 Keep in mind that you have to use claims for a car similar to yours, or there’s a risk that your claim will not be accepted.

-When your house becomes uninhabitable, you require temporary residence and storage for all of your personal property, and unexpected food costs keep adding up, the solution is loss of use coverage.
+When your house becomes uninhabitable, you require temporary residence and storage for all of your personal property, and unexpected food costs keep adding up, the solution is loss of use coverage (Coverage D).

 Not only will it make the whole situation less stressful, but when you file a loss of use claim, your additional living expenses will be reimbursed.